BlackbitDigitalCommerce/pimcore-single-sign-on/README.md

 ### Single sign on as an optional login method

-For each authentication provider a new button will be added to Pimcore's login screen:
+For each authentication provider (except for LDAP providers) a new button will be added to Pimcore's login screen:
 ![Auth provider configuration](login-screen.png)

 After the user clicks this button, he will get redirected to the authentication provider.
 There he can log in (or perhaps already is logged in).
 Afterwards he will get redirected to your Pimcore and logged in.
 Internally a usual Pimcore user will get created based on the information of the authentication provider (e.g. username, email, roles).